medikoo/deferred/README.md

 <a name="concept-promise-errorhandling" />
 #### Error handling

-Errors in promises are handled with separate control flow, that's one of the reasons why code written with promises is more readable and maintanable then when using plain approach.
+Errors in promises are handled with separate control flow, that's one of the reasons why code written with promises is more readable and maintanable then when using plain asynchronous approach.

-A promise resolved (rejected) with an error, propagates this errors to all chained promises that were initiated by its observers.
-Also if observer function crash with error or returns error, it's promise is rejected with the error.
+A promise resolved with an error (rejected), propagates its error to all promises that were initiated by its observers.
+Also if observer function crash with error or returns error, its promise is rejected with the error.

-To handle error pass dedicated callback as second argument to promise function:
+To handle error, pass dedicated callback as second argument to promise function:

 	delayedAdd(2, 3)
 	(function (result) {